yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## GitServerTUI 📁
 Command-line tool for managing or interacting with related tasks.
-* [Soft Serve](https://github.com/charmbracelet/soft-serve) [❌ 🌐 🖥️CLI 🖥️TUI] - Self-hostable Git server for the command line.
+* [Soft Serve](https://github.com/charmbracelet/soft-serve) [❌ 🌐 🖥️CLI/🖥️TUI] - Self-hostable Git server for the command line.
 One distinguished feature is the possibility to create new repositories with a push.

 ## GitStatistics 📁
 Command-line tool for managing or interacting with related tasks.
-* [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) [❌ ❌ 🖥️CLI 🖥️TUI] - bash and zsh key bindings for Git objects, powered by fzf.
+* [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) [❌ ❌ 🖥️CLI/🖥️TUI] - bash and zsh key bindings for Git objects, powered by fzf.
 * [git-all-branches](https://github.com/zacanger/git-all-branches) [❌ ❌ 🖥️CLI] - Improved visualization of git branches (`git branch -a`).
 * [git-bug](https://github.com/MichaelMure/git-bug) [❌ ❌ 🖥️CLI] - Distributed, offline-first bug tracker embedded in git, with bridges.
 * [git-extras](https://github.com/tj/git-extras) [❌ ❌ 🖥️CLI] - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.